Re-Home Your Pet

 open all

-• If you have multiple animals to surrender, we ask for a maximum of 4 animals to be brought in at one time from a single-family, unless it consists of a litter of kittens/puppies under 6 months old.
+If you have multiple animals to surrender, we ask for a maximum of 5 animals to be brought in at one time from a single-family, unless it consists of a litter of kittens/puppies under 6 months old

-• Arrive at your appointment 5 minutes early.
-Please bring your photo ID.
-All cats should be in carriers, and dogs should be leashed or in carriers.
+• All cats should be in carriers, and dogs should be leashed or in carrier

 By surrendering an animal to SFAHS, you are relinquishing all rights of ownership.
 If you have any doubts about surrendering your pet(s) to us, please DO NOT do so.

-There is a 90-day wait period before you are able to adopt from SFAHS again.
+There is a 60-day wait period before you are able to adopt from SFAHS again.

 SFAHS SURRENDER FORM